platformsh/platformsh-docs/src/configuration/services/network-storage.md

         source: local
         source_path: console

-# Crons run on the web container, so they have the same mounts as the web container.
+# Crons run on the web container, so they have the
+# same mounts as the web container.
 crons:
     drupal:
         spec: '*/20 * * * *'
         cmd: 'cd web ; drush core-cron'

-# The worker defined here will also have 6 mounts; 2 of them will be shared with the web container, the other 4 will be local to the worker.
+# The worker defined here will also have the same 6 mounts;
+# 2 of them will be shared with the web container,
+# the other 4 will be local to the worker.
 workers:
     queue:
         commands: